|

 The Dheergachala Hill - Can you see the Parrot shape? |

-I stepped further into the kiligopuram and the sight I saw was a feast to my eyes.
-It was as if I was standing in a mini Hampi.
-Every panel of the gopuram had beautiful scenes from Ramayana and Dasavathara on it.
-There were two mandapams(Halls) facing one another with intricate craftsmenship and architectural excellence.
+On crossing the kiligopuram one feels as if they are standing in a mini Hampi.
+The panels inside the gopuram have beautiful scenes from Ramayana and Dasavathara on them.
+There are two Vasantha mandapams(Halls) facing one another with intricate craftsmenship and architectural excellence.

 |